SEO Glossary

 Search Engine Glossary – P

-Pop Up: An annoying form of advertising in which a new browser window is opened after the page you intended to view has been uploaded.
-These *Popups* contain advertising usually for a particular website or product.
+Pop-up: An annoying form of advertising in which a new browser window is opened after the page you intended to view has been uploaded.
+These Pop-Ups contain advertising, usually for a particular website or product.
 Opoups are particularly common among Adult websites.

 Search Engine Glossary – Q